andersla/TerraShift/README.md

 # TerraShift
-OpenShift Origin deployment automation with Terraform These scripts are tested with Terraform version 0.92 For now not working with 0.10
+OpenShift Origin deployment automation with Terraform These scripts are tested with Terraform version 0.10.7

 **Please note that this repo contains a subrepo so to checkout please use the ´--recursive´ parameter**